 How to Reinstate LLC in Texas: Guide for Texas Business Owners

-In Texas, the Secretary of State can involuntarily terminate your LLC, LP, corporation, or nonprofit corporation if you don't file required annual reports, file and pay the Texas franchise fee, maintain a registered agent, or pay SOS filing fees.
-This can be stressful, and it puts you at grave professional risk.
+In Texas, the Secretary of State can involuntarily terminate your LLC, LP, LLP, Corporation, or Nonprofit Corporation if you do not file required annual reports and pay the Texas franchise fee, maintain a registered agent, or pay filing fees.
+This can be stressful, and it put you at grave professional risk.
 But luckily, you can reinstate a Texas LLC or any other terminated business entity.

-To help you out, here is an overview of what you need to do if the Texas Secretary of State has involuntarily terminated your LLC or other Texas business.
-If you want help, contact a Texas tax pro with experience with Texas LLC reinstatement.
+To help you, here is an overview of what you need to do if the Texas Secretary of State has involuntarily terminated your LLC If you need help, contact a Texas tax professional with experience with the LLC reinstatement process.

 How Do I Reinstate My LLC in Texas After an Involuntarily Termination?